-One of the major challenges that many Year 7 students face in their transition from Primary School to High School is the organisation of their school work for the wide range of classes they attend each week.
-For some students the lack of organisation has led to poor results in the classroom and the completion of assessment tasks.
+One of the major challenges that many Year 7 students face in their transition from Primary School to High School is being organised for the wide range of classes they attend each week.
+For some students the lack of organisation has led to poor results and under completion of assessment tasks.
 Some of the problems encountered are: